 …. and lots more

-The Manchester Open 2019 will take place at the National Squash Centre in Manchester between May 9 – 13.
+The Manchester Open 2020 will take place at the National Squash Centre in Manchester.
+Following the postponement of the event, new dates will be announced in due course.

 The National Squash Centre is one of the great legacies of the 2002 Commonwealth Games and undoubtedly one of the premier squash facilities in the world.